doomwastaken/imagenator/README.md

 ### Our main goals are:

-- Generate SBOM
-- Finding and notification about vulnerabilities in docker containers
+- Find and report vulnerabilities in images
 - Ability to control dependencies
-- Integration into CI/CD pipelines
+- Easy integration into CI/CD pipelines

 ### TODO: